-5.8 Removal or introduction of a new class of shares
+5.8 Cancellation or introduction of a class of shares

-VOTE FOR the removal and oppose the introduction, unless one of the following conditions applies:
+VOTE FOR the cancellation of a class of shares and OPPOSE the introduction of a new class of shares, unless one of the following conditions applies:

 - a.
 The long-term survival of the company is threatened. - b.
 The proposal is contrary to the long-term interests of a majority of the stakeholders of the company.